-While you are in the route navigation display, you can swipe up from the bottom of the screen or press the lower button to open a list of shortcuts.
+While you are in the route navigation display, press the lower button to open a list of shortcuts.
 The shortcuts give you quick access to navigation actions such as saving your current location or selecting another route to navigate.

 All sport modes with GPS also have a route selection option.
 See 4.2.
 Navigating during exercise.